autokernel-sz/Exact-Causal-Attention/README.md

 # Fast-Causal-Attention
-This repository contains CUDA C kernels for Fast Causal Attention (FCA) from the paper "Exact Attention Using 10% Fewer Operations" by autokernel.ai.
+This repository contains CUDA C kernels for Fast Causal Attention (FCA) from the paper "Exact Attention Using 10% Fewer Operations" by autokernel.ai, in collaboration with Shenzhen Research Institute of Big Data (SRIBD), Moonshot.ai.
 This codebase verifies speed, accuracy, and correctness of the proposed algorithms.

 # Code Explanation
 We provide inline compilable CUDA kernels.
 Kernels were designed in an automated way without human involvement.
 All experiments are reported for RTX4090 GPU with FP32.